jarssoft/DvbMonitor/README.md

 ## SubtitleMonitor

-Here is example of reading teletext subtitle from multiple television channel.
+Here is example of reading teletext subtitle from multiple television channel: